looker-open-source/components/README.md

 ### 4. Run the Style Guide

-Lens' style guide is based on the [Gatsby](https://gatsby.org/) and [DocZ](https://docz.site/) .
+Lens' style guide is based on the [Gatsby](https://gatsby.org/) .
 You can view its generated output by doing the following:

 1.  `yarn workspace www develop`
 1. Open [http://localhost:8000](http://localhost:8000)